Grizzly Falls: Reception

+Metacritic, which uses a weighted average, assigned the a score of 34 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.

-Lawrence Van Gelder from New York Times gave the film a negative review, and said that the film "combines [an] old-fashioned boys' adventure with a heavy-handed modern lecture on parenthood.
+Lawrence Van Gelder from The New York Times gave the film a negative review, and said that the film "combines [an] old-fashioned boys' adventure with a heavy-handed modern lecture on parenthood.
 The film possesses a decent heart but suffers from a simple mind."
 Jack Mathews of the Daily News called it "a family adventure to be avoided by anyone considering a vacation to anything wilder than a zoo" in his 1½-star critique of the movie.
 Robin Rauzi of the Los Angeles Times said that "cinematographer Thom Best never captures the glory of the Canadian Rockies, and the uncredited editing is jarring and unconvincing in key action sequences.
 Hackneyed, too, are the scenes that bookend the film in which Harris as old Harry (he’d be 100 if he was 13 in 1913) retells the story to his grandkids.
 All might be forgiven if, in the end, Grizzly Falls amounted to something more than a camping bedtime tale, but alas, it does not."
 Nicole Campos of LA Weekly said that "the tale is an adventure that’s clearly intended as a family vehicle, but that would likely bore older kids, scare younger kids, and draw unintentional giggles from grown-ups every time a member of the cast pauses in the action—which is often, causing the narrative to sputter endlessly—to have an emotional revelation.
 When you don’t find yourself wondering about dialogue that’s drowned out by rushing rivers and footfalls in the brush, something is very wrong."

 Jeanne Punter of The Toronto Star gave the film one star out of five and called it "an annoying, cloying father-and-son flick and, as a nature adventure, a complete contrast to To Walk With Lions", adding that it "is too scary for young kids and too painful for grownups.
 But Ali Oop, the famous grizzly-bear actor, is quite good as the grizzly bear."
 Dan Brown of the National Post said that "the problem with Grizzly Falls is that it's just not believable.
 To enjoy this Disneyesque buddy movie about a timid 13-year-old and a ferocious grizzly bear, viewers have to do much more than suspend their disbelief.
 They have to chuck common sense out the window as well."

-Conversely, Kathryn Greenaway of the Montreal Gazette viewed the film as "simply a lovely story about a bear and a boy".
+Conversely, Kathryn Greenaway of The Gazette viewed the film as "simply a lovely story about a bear and a boy".

-Grizzly Falls was nominated for a Golden Reel Award in the category of "Best Sound Editing - Foreign Feature".
+Grizzly Falls was nominated for a Golden Reel Award in the category of Best Sound Editing - Foreign Feature.